The purpose of the present report is to make a summation of topics that a company must consider on to implement a Metrics Measurement Plan.

 Learning and Growth Metrics: Cover employees (selection, training, retention, satisfaction), information systems (timeliness, accuracy, data utility) and motivation metrics (personal and company goals alignment).

 It can be used as equal as the Balanced Scorecard, integrates measurements systems to track the progress of a new strategy or change program, it´s used for critical path for a project or in this case, to reflect business health.

-With the accession of Internet, a lot of companies are using it not only as an online brochure, they are able to sell and deliver all around the world, and use it to improve their logistic and coordination capabilities.
-All this activities create a great amount of Data, which come from all the online activities of the firm.
+With the accession of Internet, a lot of companies are using it not only as an online brochure, but they are also able to sell and deliver all around the world and use it to improve their logistic and coordination capabilities.
+All these activities create a great amount of Data, which come from all the online activities of the firm.
 The creation of a Metrics Measurement Plan ensures that all this data can be used to improve the core activities and generate value for the customers and the owners.

 Halper and Hurwitz (2011, 3).
 “How to Build a Metrics-Driven Company”.
 Retrieved on October 1, 2011 from http://www.dashboardinsight.com

 Weidman, Will (2003, 2) “Web Site Metrics”.
 WC Journals.
 Retrieved October 2, 2011 from http://www.weidmanconsulting.com

 Krishnamurthy, Ram (2010, 3).
 “Metrics for e-commerce”.
 Retrieved October 2, 2011 from http://quaero.csgi.com

 Strupp, Paul (2008, 6).
 “An Introduction to Web Metrics”.
 Sun Microsystems.
 Retrieved October 2, 2011 from http://www.libqual.org